-- (a) a person or organization that provides instruction for off-highway, racetrack or closed circuit driving, - (b) a person who, as an employee, provides this instruction to other employees of the same employer, or - (c) a person who, under contract to an employer, provides this instruction to employees of the employer; - "instructor training facility" means a person or other body approved by the Insurance Corporation of British Columbia to provide a course of training or education to qualify for a driver training instructor's licence; - "operator" means a person who directs, manages or is in charge of a driver training school or a driver training institute; - "practical driver training" means driver training conducted in or around a motor vehicle; - "retraining" means training about the operation of a motor vehicle for a person who holds a driver's licence or for a person who wishes to re-qualify for a driver's licence.
+- (a) a person or organization that provides instruction for off-highway, racetrack or closed circuit driving, - (b) a person who, as an employee, provides this instruction to other employees of the same employer, or - (c) a person who, under contract to an employer, provides this instruction to employees of the employer; - "instructor trainer" means a person who teaches a course of training or education for practical driver training or theoretical driver training, or both, to qualify a person for a driver training instructor's licence; - "instructor training facility" means a person or other entity approved by the Insurance Corporation of British Columbia to provide a course of training or education for practical driver training or theoretical driver training, or both, to qualify a person for a driver training instructor's licence; - "operator" means a person who directs, manages or is in charge of a driver training school or a driver training institute; - "practical driver training" means driver training conducted in or around a motor vehicle; - "retraining" means training about the operation of a motor vehicle for a person who holds a driver's licence or for a person who wishes to re-qualify for a driver's licence; - "theoretical driver training" means driver training conducted - (a) in a classroom setting, - (b) through a method of instruction that relies on indirect communication between students and a driver training instructor, - (c) over the internet or through another electronic method, or - (d) a combination of methods described in paragraphs (a) to (c). [en.

-[en.
 B.C.
 Reg.
 354/94; am.
 B.C.
 Regs.
 317/96, s.
 1; 229/98, s.
 1; 257/98, App.
 1, s.
 1; 53/2008, s.
-1.]
+1; 100/2021, Sch.
+1, s.
+2.]